altmp/altv-docs/articles/changelogs/upcoming.md

 > [!div class="nohljsln"]
 > ```yaml
-> - IPlayer DiscordId changed type from strint to long
+> - IPlayer DiscordId changed type from string to long
-> - IConnectionInfo DiscordUserId changed type from strint to long
+> - IConnectionInfo DiscordUserId changed type from string to long
 > ```